Dr Rajshri Roy

 University of Sydney, Sydney, Australia, 5 Mar 2007 - 14 Nov 2011

-Affiliation: Senior Lecturer, Discipline of Nutrition and Dietetics, University of Auckland
+Affiliation: Senior Lecturer, Nutrition and Dietetics, University of Sydney

 Research Areas of Expertise: - Public Health Nutrition - Obesity - Diet - Food Environment Interventions - Dietary Behaviour Change - Young Adults - Health Promotion - Social Marketing - Implementation Science - Nutrition Assessment - Nutritional Epidemiology - Dietary Patterns - eHealth/mHealth - Qualitative Research - Translational Research